Corentin7301/NUXT-FORESTRY-TEMPLATE/README.md

 **To save the modifications, just "commit" and "push".**
 ## Content :

-## Write an article :
+## Write an page :

 * ### With .md files :

-**IN THE /content/articles FOLDER**
+**IN THE /content/pages FOLDER**

   * Write according to [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

   * Start with a frontmatter including :

-    * **title**: Article name.
-Example : NUXT-BLOG-TEMPLATE 1

-    * **description**: Article description.
-Example : NUXT-BLOG-TEMPLATE by Corentin PERROUX

-    * **urlImage** : Url of the illustration image of the article.
-Example : https://madewithnetwork.ams3.cdn.digitaloceanspaces.com/spatie-space-production/3075/nuxtjs-2.jpg
+    * **image** : Url of the illustration image of the article.
+Example : https://res.cloudinary.com/corentin7301/image/upload/v1616753941/nuxt-forestry-template/nuxt-forestry-template_gpfj1c.jpg

-  It's possible to have an example in 1 - 12 Example files.

-  * Delete 1 - 12 Example files.
   * To save the modifications, just "commit" and "push".

 * ### With Forestry.io :

+**If you have not used the button "Import to Forestry**

   * Create an account on [Forestry.io](https://forestry.io/) website.
   * Click on "Add site".